Jcreye75/School_District_Analysis/README.md

 ![SBS_Type](https://github.com/Jcreye75/School_District_Analysis/blob/d3a988efafe4de98b666ed997fa9c8d740fb20f4/Resources/SBS_Type.png)

 ## Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-1. The overall passing rate for Thomas High School changed dramatically from 91% to 65%.
+1. The overall passing rate for Thomas High School dropped from 91% to 65%.
-2. Thomas High School's ranking dropped from 2nd to 8th in the district of 15 campuses.
+2. Thomas High School's ranking dropped from 2nd place to 8th place.
+The District has 15 campus.
-3. Data at the grade level will now show as "NaN" in reports for the 9th grade students at Thomas High School
-4. In addition to the overall passing rate, the campus math and reading averages and passing percentages all saw shifts.
-The major changes will be seen at the lower views of the disaggregated data with minor impact to the larger data views.
+3. Thomas High School´s 9th grade students shows a "NaN" as Data in the reports.
+4. Finally, overall, reading and math passing rates, averages and percentages showed minor changes in the category where Thomas High School is ranked (Spending, Size and Type).